 What might such an analogy look like?
 In our view it could extend from human being as an analogy of God.
 As sentient beings, conscious subjects, we self-perceive or self-relate, and in self-relating are able to objectify ourselves; we image ourselves.
 We exist as persons minimally as this self-constituting conversation.
 We also reflect upon this conversation and observe it.
 This may not conform nicely to the options which Dale specifies as being our only trinitarian options in, say, his Stanford article (i.e., “She’s a three-selfer,” or “He’s a one-selfer”).
 Dale may need some new boxes.
 But it seems to us that the concern to regard YHWH as being the One God can be adequately accounted for in terms of the (Orthodox belief in the) ‘monarchia’ of the Father.
 As Nicaea begins, “I believe in One God, the Father Almighty….”
 No ambiguity there.

 Imagine (analogously) a self-relationality (that which defines us as personal/relational beings) that obtains perfectly and paradigmatically in God (as he whose image we bear).
 Edwards’ approach expresses it nicely.
-Just as I self-contemplate or self-perceive and in this self-defining act generate an ‘image’ of myself as the objectified content of my self-perception, so God can be thought of.
-Every self objectifies itself and in this act self-relates.
-Kierkegaard would help here as well.
+Just as I self-contemplate or self-perceive and in this self-defining act generate an ‘image’ of myself as the objectified content of my self-perception, so God can be thought.
+Every conscious self objectifies itself and in this act self-relates.
+Kierkegaard would help here.

-One concern is that even if this were true of God (such that the divine relations could be viewed as God’s self-existent act), these ‘perspectives’ don’t seem sufficiently independent or concrete.
+One concern is that even if this were true of God (such that the divine relations could be viewed as God’s self-existent act) these ‘perspectives’ don’t seem sufficiently independent or concrete.
 These ‘perspectives’ within us aren’t distinct ‘persons’ (and this is where our term ‘person’ fails).
 Hence at best we get what Dale calls a “noumenal concurrent modalism” — three ‘perspectives’ that define God essentially but which can’t bear the weight of the additional claim that these perspectives are ‘persons’.
 What to do?